csci104/site/labs/lab0-github/index.md

 ### Docker
 Follow the directions in this Github **[repository](https://github.com/csci104/docker){:target="_blank"}.**

-You might want to [configure an SSH key for your github account](#configuring-an-ssh-key) first, but it is not necessary.

 If you want more information on how Docker works and how to use it, you can read the <a href="https://github.com/csci104/docker/wiki/Usage">additional guide</a>.